rust-lang/book/second-edition/src/ch12-00-an-io-project.md

 tool that interacts with file and command line input/output to practice some of the Rust concepts you now have under your belt.

-Rust’s speed, safety, *single binary* output, and cross-platform support make it an ideal language for creating command line tools, so for our project, we’ll make our own version of the classic command line tool `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).
+Rust’s speed, safety, single binary output, and cross-platform support make it an ideal language for creating command line tools, so for our project, we’ll make our own version of the classic command line tool `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).
 In the simplest use case, `grep` searches a specified file for a specified string.
-To do so, `grep` takes as its arguments a filename and a string, and then reads the file and finds lines in that file that contain the string argument.
-It then prints those lines.
+To do so, `grep` takes as its arguments a filename and a string.
+Then it reads the file, finds lines in that file that contain the string argument, and prints those lines.

 Along the way, we’ll show how to make our command line tool use features of the terminal that many command line tools use.
 We’ll read the value of an